If you’ve booked a villa, Croatia private pool here’s how to make your spending money go further

-They suggest not hiring a car (or reducing the number of days you hire one for) and reducing the number of taxis you use to get about, and instead try out the excellent Croatian bus network.
+The Dubrovnik Times suggests not hiring a car (or reducing the number of days you hire one for) and reducing the number of taxis you use to get about.
+But instead try out the excellent Croatian bus network.
 We here at Croatia Gems have found Croatian buses to be clean, punctual, air conditioned and cheap and well worth the effort of ‘going local’!

 Photo © Pension Gradina, Loviste